gpuweb/WSL/Spec/source/index.rst

 #.
 If the block is not annotated, annotate it with the environment
 #.
 If the first statement of the block is an empty block, remove it
 #.
-Else if the first statement of the block is a terminator (break, continue, fallthrough, return or trap), replace the entire block by it.
+Else if the first statement of the block is a terminator (break, continue, fallthrough, or return), replace the entire block by it.
 #.
 Else if the first statement of the block is a variable declaration:

    #.
 Make a new environment from the one that annotates the block, mapping the variable name to its store identifier.